cyber-nic/ndelor.me/content/posts/cockroachdb-local.md

 ---
 title: "CockroachDB Local"
 date: 2023-09-03T07:12:05+01:00
+lastmod: 2024-01-11T09:09:25+01:00
 tags: ["go", "CockroachDB"]
 draft: false
 ---

+## update 2024-01-11

+While not central to this article the use of the CRC32 hash in the code below is noticeable.
+Since writing this article I learned that the CRC32, particularly the CRC32C variant used by Google Cloud Storage (GCS), is optimized for error detection, not as a unique identifier for data.
+It has a higher probability of collisions (1 in 4.3 billion) compared to more robust algorithms.
+To overcome these limitations, SHA-256, a more robust hashing algorithm, is recommended.
+SHA-256 significantly reduces the likelihood of hash collisions, ensuring better uniqueness for data identification.

+# Overview

-Needed a SQL database for a project and decided to try out CockroachDB.
+I needed a SQL database for a project and decided to try out CockroachDB.
 Setting up the free tier cluster was amazingly simple.
 Unfortunately after only about ~200,000 queries the 50M RUs were completely used up.
 The [docs](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster-serverless#request-units) point out `an RU is an abstracted metric that represent the size and complexity of requests made to your cluster`.
 The queries were very simply so this did come as a surprise.
 CockroachDB seems like a good product, but the free tier is in fact quite limited.

 # Query examples